 The idea of doing a walk around the coastline of Britain wasn’t an instant one.
 I didn’t decide one day to go the nearest beach and go “Right this is it.
 I will now walk the entire coastline of Britain just for the sh*ts and giggles!”.
 No, rather it has been an idea that has been developing over a number of years, possibly from every time I’ve visited the coast and taking a little walk along the beach.
 Living in the Teesside area (I know how unfortunate!)
 I have pretty easy access to the coast, living only about 6 or 7 miles from it as the crow flies.
-I have spent many a day on the Costa del Teesside visiting the local coastal towns of Redcar, Saltburn and Seaton Carew and further afield at Whitby too.
+I have spent many a day on the Costa del Teesside visiting the local coastal towns of Redcar, Saltburn and Seaton Carew and also further afield at Whitby in North Yorkshire too.

-Back in the summer of 2013 I took a walk from Saltburn to Skinningrove (see Coastwalk #1) and having really enjoyed it, I decided to keep doing the North East coastline in no particular order.
+Back in the summer of 2013 I took a walk from Saltburn to Skinningrove on the Teesside coast (see Coastwalk #1) and having really enjoyed it, I decided to keep doing the North East coastline in no particular order.
 Usually depending on time, mood and practicality I would do one part of the coastline on one walk and then on another walk do another part of the coast.
 I would use public transport to travel to where I needed to be, complete a stretch of the coast, and then come back home, all in the space of one day.
 However, whilst walking part of the Northumberland coast in 2015 I found it took longer to travel to and from the walk then it took to do the actual walk itself (plus because I was walking too fast to try and get the return bus on time I found my fat thighs were chafing and I ended up walking like John Wayne – not a pretty sight!).
 From then on, I have started to stay overnight in places along the coast so that I can walk further, enjoy the walk, and not worry about excessive chafing and trying to catch the last bus home.